In a recent marketing group there was a big discussion on how many companies use a blog to drive traffic to their website and how successful it is.

 After reading your blog post it is likely customers will take a look around your website.
 Once there it is much easier to ask them to join your mailing list with a simple form or pop up.
 A well written blog post and a good email marketing list will always convert at a steady rate, that’s quite a tall order for a Facebook post.

 A blog will work really hard for any business and is a great way to build rapport with customers.
 No doubt it is slightly more time consuming than firing off a Facebook image and caption, but used as part of your content strategy, alongside your social media posts, hopefully you’ll see the benefits of both.

-If you want to create a content plan that will make the most of your time and effort then a marketing booster session could really help.
+If you want to create a content plan that will make the most of your time and effort then a marketing power hour could really help.
 Give me a call or drop me an email to find out more.